 Coronavirus disruption to Normal Service

 This page has been created to inform both members of the society and those who use our services via this website of our current situation.
 That is – what is likely to happen, depending on how the pandemic progresses and how the Trustees interpret the latest situation.
 Government advice changes and often depends on viral activity estimated across a large geographic area.
 It would appear that the responsibility for minimising exposure to the risk of catching the virus has been given to the groups at Butterley within the overall plan and risk assesment of the Midland Railway Trust.
 We continue to be cautious because of our age profile.
 The Trustees keep the advice under review.
 The Butterley site remains closed to the public and will do so until at least the end of 2020.
-However some officers can return to the site and are working on the backlog of orders and processing new orders as soon as practical but the situation is not yet back to normal.
+However some officers have returned to the site and the majority of the order backlog have been processed.
+The trading situation is not yet completely back to normal.
 Unfortunately the M&SC remains closed to the public and members and so no request for visits can be considered at this time.

 SOCIETY MEMBERS MEETINGS:

 As always the local area group leaders will continue to decide about their meetings within the overall Government guidelines taking into account the fact that many members are in the higher risk groups of society.
 For the rest of 2020 and probably to at least Easter 2021 these will only be online ZOOM meetings.
 The Autumn program has been decided by the local groups and their leaders.
 For details see the What's on page.
 No public meetings or other events where close contact is inevitable will be held until after Easter 2021 at the earliest.
 However the benefit is that members many miles from a local group can participate in the conference by letting the organisers know to receive the Zoom code.